Country

 Aarambha

-People In Need’s Aarambha project will support up to 8,500 married, out-of-school adolescent girls from the central Terai region, one of the poorest regions of Nepal with the highest rates of illiteracy, innumeracy, and early marriage.
-The project seeks to address the issue of girls’ low social status – the principal barrier impeding their safety, health and education – and to improve their learning outcomes through formal and non-formal education methods.
+The Aarambha project supported some of the poorest and marginalised out-of-school adolescent girls.
+The project addressed the issue of girls’ low social status – the principal barrier impeding their safety, health and education – and improved their learning outcomes and life skills through formal and non-formal education methods.
+It also increased transition into formal education, vocational training, and safe employment helping girls lead healthy, safe and educated lives.

 Marginalised no More (MnM) - Project completed implementation in March 2022